JOSESAMUEL14/multicloud-cicd/README.md

 josesamuel14/multicloud-app:fedae7b99f755f833196e396a214e32248a8dd91

-This provides:
+Benefits

-🔎 Traceability
+🔎 Traceability — connects the running container to a specific source commit.

-🔐 Immutable deployment references
+🔐 Immutable Reference — identifies an exact image rather than a moving tag.

-🔄 Easier rollback
+🔄 Easier Rollback — the previous image reference can be reused.

-🧪 Better debugging
+🧪 Better Debugging — deployment issues can be traced to a specific revision.

-📌 Direct connection between source code and deployed container
+📌 Reproducibility — the same image reference can be deployed again.

 The EC2 runtime was successfully verified using an image tagged with the exact Git commit SHA.